Demand And Supply Of Stocks - Cramer's Mad Money (10/12/17)

 CEO interview - Domino's Pizza (NYSE:DPZ)

-The stock of Domino's closed own 3.9% despite good same-store sales and earnings.
+The stock of Domino's closed down 3.9% despite good same-store sales and earnings.
 Cramer interviewed CEO Patrick Doyle to know more about the quarter.
-The company's stock is up 26% of the year.
+The company's stock is up 26% for the year.

 Doyle said the earnings report seemed to have disappointed investors despite strong domestic same-store sales growth, which is a true litmus test for the retail industry.
 "I'll take 8.5% all day long and we have near 40% cumulative growth over the last four years," said Doyle.
 "The international business is back in that range of 3-6% that we say you should expect.
 Store growth was strong; flow through on earnings was terrific.
 So we feel great about the quarter.
 We're not going to spend time worrying about short-term moves," he added.

-Doyle mentioned that the technology they invested in four years ago have started to show fruit.
+Doyle mentioned that the technology they invested in four years ago has started to show fruit.
 "We've been talking about natural voice as how we think people are going to interact with technology for a while.
 We started investing in it three or four years ago.
 Alexa, now, of our AnyWare suite of products, has been really the strongest for us in terms of total number of orders.
 That keeps growing.
 Google Home's doing well.
 We're looking at other ways we can use that.
 So that's important from an ordering perspective," he added.

 They have also partnered with Ford (NYSE:F) to test self-driving cars for pizza delivery.
 This project is a continuation of Domino's tech-enabled delivery experiments which has included drone delivery earlier.
 "We're figuring out new ways to deliver to people.
 It's going to take some time, but we're excited about it," he said.